 Note: the mustard will lose its flavor during the smoking and will only leave a nice brown crust so you need not worry that your pork will taste like mustard.. it won’t.

 Smoke the Pork Shoulder

-Prepare the smoker as you normally would to maintain a 225 degree temperature and lay the pork shoulder right on the grate for the long smoke.
+Prepare the smoker as you normally would to maintain a 225°F in the smoker and lay the pork shoulder right on the grate for the long smoke.

 How Long Does it Take?

-Pork shoulder cook time can be figured at approximately 1.5 hours per pound so a 8 pound shoulder will require about 12 hours in the smoker.
+Pork shoulders will require about 12-14 hours in the smoker.
 If you are using propane, electric or charcoal then you can stop smoking it when it reaches about 140 degrees since it should be suitably smoked at that point.. feel free to keep smoking if you are a seasoned smoker and know how to do it without oversmoking the meat.

-I have a buddy who only leaves the shoulder in the smoker until it reaches the 140 degree mark and then wraps it in heavy duty foil and finishes it off in the oven for convenience.
+I have a buddy who only leaves the shoulder in the smoker until it reaches the 140°F mark and then wraps it in heavy duty foil and finishes it off in the oven for convenience.
 And that is fine if you need the convenience.